MHaringa/insurancerating/docs/reference/rating_table.md

   logical indicating whether or not to exponentiate the coefficient estimates.
 Defaults to TRUE.

-- signif_stars:
+- significance:

-  show significance stars for p-values (defaults to FALSE)
+  Logical; if `TRUE`, show significance stars for p-values.

 - round_exposure:

   number of digits for exposure (defaults to 0)

+- exposure_name:

+  Deprecated.
+Use `exposure_output` instead.

+- signif_stars:

+  Deprecated.
+Use `significance` instead.

 ## Value

-Object of class `riskfactor`
+Object of class `"rating_table"` and legacy class `"riskfactor"`.